cran/fEGarch/README.md

 ### Alternatives

-The `fEGarch` package also allows for the estimation of FIAPARCH and FIGARCH models, however, currently only with fixed model orders $p=q=1$.
+The `fEGarch` package also allows for the estimation of FIAPARCH and FIGARCH models, however, currently only with fixed model orders p = q = 1.
 For these two models, there are two fitting functions `figarch()` and `fiaparch()` available without any preceding model specification steps.
 Model specifications can be made via arguments within these functions directly.
 Alternatively, the wrapper `garchm_estim()` can be used to select and fit a GARCH-type model (not belonging to the EGARCH family).

 ``` r
 model_fiaparch <- rt %>%